Andyyh2005/log-based-integration-with-DI/README.md

 Log-based integration is getting popular for integrating different data systems.
 By capturing the changes in a database and continually apply the same changes to derived data systems, the data in the derived systems is match with the data in the database as long as the message ordering of changed data stream is preserved.
 The derived data systems are consumers of the changed data stream, as illustrated in below figure.<br><br>
 ![](images/illustration.png)

+> The derived data systems are downstream consumers, in practice, they might be indexes, caches, analytics systems, etc.

 In this toturial, we want to explore how to achieve data integration between soure database and various other derived data systems using a log-based approach in SAP Data Intelligence.

 In order to build a log-based intergtation approach, we need two critical compotents: